Mysthaps/MyseIfRDPatches/README.md

 - **SamuHrai**, **FiveFourteen**: Joke settings.
 Will not be updated.

 ## Warning
 All configurations are disabled by default.
-Enable them from `BepInEx/config/com.rhythmdr.garbageplugins.cfg` or via ScriptEngine.
+Enable them from `BepInEx/config/com.rhythmdr.garbageplugins.cfg` or via BepInEx Configuration Manager.

 ## Installation
 1. Download the latest version of **BepInEx 5 x86** [here](https://github.com/BepInEx/BepInEx/releases/latest). \